Mosher-Labs/tidr/terraform/state-storage/README.md

 }
 ```

-This will then get imported into your Terraform via the import block in `iam.tf`.

-Then, you can run the following commands to set up the S3 bucket and DynamoDB table:
+Then run `terraform apply` to create all of the IAM policies.
+At this point you
+can delete the inline policy that you created earlier.
+Now run `terraform apply`
+again to have it create the AWS S3 bucket required for state storage.